 Raw Milk – Some stores carry raw milk, which comes from a cow but does not go through the pasteurization process that regular milk does to kill any existing bacteria.
 Thus, drinking raw milk leaves your susceptible to risk of serious food-born illnesses or death from such bacterial infections as E-coli, salmonella and listeria.

 Soy milk – Soy Milk is a milk alternative that is totally plant based as it is made from soy beans and then mixed with water and a natural sweetener.
 Soy milk is cholesterol free and low in saturated fat.
 Although slightly thicker than regular milk it is dairy free so great for those with milk allergies or people who are lactose intolerant.
-That’s all good, but the con is that soy milk is lacking in protein (when compared to regular milk) and the flavored soy milk is has even less protein than the unflavored (because the flavoring reduces the protein per ounce content).
+That’s all good, but the con is that soy milk is lacking in protein when compared to regular milk (but it has the most protein of all the other milk alternatives) and the flavored soy milk is has even less protein than the unflavored (because the flavoring reduces the protein per ounce content).

 Almond milk – Almond Milk is made by blending roasted almonds and then adding in nutrients (vitamins D & E and calcium).
 Almond milk is fat free, cholesterol free, lactose free and has just 60 calories in a cup (if unsweetened).
 This milk alternative also has a nutty sweet flavor that compliments many foods, especially for breakfast.
-The only downfall with almond milk is that it doesn’t contain much protein.
+The only downfall with almond milk is that it doesn’t really contain much protein since it is only about two percent nuts and the rest is basically water.

 Rice milk – Rice Milk is the best milk alternative option for anyone with allergies to all the others as it’s the least likely to trigger an allergy.
-Rice milk is made of rice and water and not much of anything else – as in no saturated fat, no cholesterol, no flavor (although it is available with different flavors added) and almost no protein.
+Rice milk is made of refined rice and water and not much of anything else – as in no saturated fat, no cholesterol, no flavor (although it is available with different flavors added) and almost no protein.
+Rice milk is the easiest to digest alternative, but it is high in sugars.

 More on Milk Alternatives